hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 What said the noble man and eloquent ?

-"'Tis idleness that maketh freemen slaves."
+> 'Tis idleness that maketh freemen slaves.

 The fourth caste was the artizans.
 They live